nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 <img src="images/ArchitectureSequenceDiagram.png"/>

-Each of the main components shown in the diagram above defined and implemented in a class with the same name as its component.
+Each of the main components shown in the diagram above is defined and implemented in a class with the same name as its component.
 The section below provides a more in-depth details on how the components interact with one another.